Runaway Conflict, Civil Strife, and Large-Scale Violence

 2. Intractable Conflict Threat and Opportunity

-Another driver of violence in the United States as well as elsewhere is when "normal" politics is framed as an "existential context."
+Another driver of violence in the United States as well as elsewhere is when "normal" politics is framed as an "existential conflict."
 By this we mean the tendency of each side to say that a victory by the other side will mean the "end of democracy" or the end of "the United States as we know it."
-Leaders on both sides —Democrats and Republicans — have in the recent past or are currently doing this.
-That gives license, indeed suggests, to certain unbalanced, alienated and violence-prone people that they can become a hero, perhaps "saving Democracy" or "saving the United States by trying to kill a leader" of the "evil" other side.
+Leaders on both sides —Democrats and Republicans — have in the recent past, or are currently doing this.
+That gives license, indeed suggests, to certain unbalanced, alienated and violence-prone people that they can become a hero, perhaps "saving Democracy" or "saving the United States" by trying to kill a leader of the "evil" other side.

-And even short of trying to kill leaders of the opposing side, all sorts of political and civic authorities report having received numerous threats: judges, governors, legislators, local officials including election workers have all been threatened frequently across the U.S. This has caused many good civil servants to resign, deciding the risk and the threat is not worth it.
-That further weakens democracy and threatens further civil strife and violence as such threats are correctly seen as effective in harming and dismantling "the other side."
+And even short of trying to kill leaders of the opposing side, all sorts of political and civic authorities report having received death threats or other threats of harm: judges, governors, legislators, local officials, including election workers, have all been threatened frequently across the U.S. This has caused many good civil servants to resign, deciding the risk and the threat is not worth it.
+That further weakens democracy and threatens further civil strife and violence, as such threats are correctly seen as effective in harming and dismantling "the other side."

 Resources on this Topic